Day 1 (Sunday): POREČ (D)

 In the morning we will sail towards the city of Korčula on the island of the same name.
 The medieval city, known as the possible birthplace of the famous explorer Marco Polo.
 Because of the different, almost black, pine forests, that cover the island, it is also known as the Black Island.
 The city of Korčula is like a mini Dubrovnik, surrounded by stone walls and medieval towers.
 During the guided tour of Korcula, a local guide will take you through the old town, where the narrow streets are designed in the shape of the herringbone.
 After the visit, we sail towards the Island of Mljet which features the Mljet National Park, with five types of forests, extensive fauna and two salt lakes that connect to the Adriatic Sea.
 In the evening, Captain’s dinner with live entertainment.
 Night in Mljet.

 Early in the morning we will sail towards Dubrovnik, a city known as “The Pearl of the Adriatic”, where you will enjoy a guided tour of the old town of the city listed as a UNESCO World Heritage Site.
 You will visit the Rector’s Palace and the Franciscan Monastery, which has the oldest pharmacy in the world.
-You will have the evening free, to discover this beautiful city, its many restaurants, bars and shops.
+Tonight you will enjoy dinner in a local restaurant and try some traditional dishes.
 Night in Dubrovnik.

 After breakfast, time to say goodbye to the crew and new friends.
 We hope you have enjoyed one of the best small ship cruises in the Adriatic.
 Transfer to the airport or hotel in Dubrovnik.
 The end of the trip.